Below is a list of commonly asked questions with answers sourced from the Clear Linux* OS team and Clear Linux community

 Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security.
 See the about page for more information.

 The Clear Linux OS team felt that performance was left on the table with Linux software.
 Clear Linux OS takes a holistic approach to improve performance across the stack.
 We also wanted to take more modern approaches with OS updates and tooling.

 Yes, we absolutely love open source reuse and upstreaming improvements.

 The Clear Linux OS team puts out multiple releases a week, often releasing two or more times a day.
 This rolling release approach allows Clear Linux OS to remain agile to upstream changes and security patches.

 The telemetry solution provided by Clear Linux OS is entirely optional and customizable.
 It is disabled by default.
 If you do choose to enable telemetry, the data helps the Clear Linux OS team proactively identify and resolve bugs.
-See the Telemetrics guide for more information.
+See the telemetry guide for more information.

-Clear Linux OS packages iptables as a bundle, however, there are no default firewall rules.
+Clear Linux OS packages iptables and firewalld as optional bundles, however, there are no default firewall rules.
 All network traffic is allowed by default.